danielcorin/qc/README.md

 #qc
 qc is a command line tool that calculates in-line math expressions with no pipes or command line tricks.
-The result of the calculation is displayed in the the command line and automatically copied to the clipboard for easy of use.
+The result of the calculation is displayed in the the command line and automatically copied to the clipboard for ease of use.

 #Installing qc
 * Download the source code